Generic name: temozolomide (tem-oh-ZOE-loe-mide)

 Chemical Class: Imidazole Carboxamide

-Temozolomide belongs to the general group of medicines known as antineoplastics.
-It is used to treat specific types of cancer of the brain in adults whose tumors have returned and whose tumors have just been diagnosed.
+Temozolomide is used to treat specific types of brain cancer (eg, glioblastoma multiforme, anaplastic astrocytoma) in patients whose tumors have returned or whose tumors have just been diagnosed.
+It belongs to the group of medicines known as antineoplastics (cancer medicines).

-Temozolomide seems to interfere with the growth of cancer cells, which are then eventually destroyed by the body.
-Since the growth of normal body cells may also be affected by temozolomide, other effects will also occur.
+Temozolomide interferes with the growth of cancer cells, which are then destroyed by the body.
+Since the growth of normal body cells may also be affected by temozolomide, other side effects may occur.
 Some of these may be serious and must be reported to your doctor.
 Some side effects may not occur for months or years after the medicine is used.

-Before you begin treatment with temozolomide, you and your doctor should talk about the good temozolomide will do as well as the risks of using it.
+Before you begin treatment with temozolomide, you and your doctor should talk about the risks and benefits of temozolomide.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For temozolomide, the following should be considered: